2latemc/JustAnotherMusicClient/README.md

 ## Platform Support 💻

 - **Windows** is the primary supported platform.
-- **macOS** support is experimental and may have incomplete features or platform-specific issues.
+- **macOS** support is experimental, currently there are heavy playback issues on MacOS that I am actively working on.
-- **Linux** honestly haven't tried it.
-Should work if you compile it from source?
-If someone tries let me know!
+- **Linux** support is in the working.
+This should take a few days until it's implemented!
 ### MacOs Issues
 **MacOs may prompt you with a Keychain popup asking for permission.** The app stores one encryption key in its own Keychain entry.
 Your YouTube Music session is encrypted with that key before it is saved in the app data directory.